Network

 IP range100.64.0.0/10 (Tailscale specific)

-Free tierYes — unlimited devices for personal use
+Free tierYes — personal plan with limits

 PaidTeams and enterprise plans